 Going back to our student engineers example:

 1. It gives tips to help engineering students pass their exams.

 2. New ways to remember complex information quickly

-Next, I can write a few subject lines.
+With these answers, I can quickly write a few subject lines.
 Don't worry about how bad they are and try not to delete anything (it's hard - trust me...!).

-Try to limit yourself to 38 characters to avoid your subject line becoming truncated in some email browser.
+Try to limit yourself to 38 characters to avoid your subject line becoming truncated in some email browsers.

 As you can (hopefully) see below, they'll get better the more you write.

 - 5 Studying Hacks That Boost Your Exam Recall

 - Never Cram Again With These 5 Study Tips